 I was reading a website which reminded me of all of the times when we are young that it becomes difficult to be who you are.
-Peer pressure, to be what and who society tells us we should be limits us.
+Peer pressure, to be what and who society tells us we should limit us.
 It can become a lifelong affliction if you aren’t careful.
 So today I am grateful that I don’t care what anyone else thinks about who I am and what I do.

 Building Your Own Cage